Table of contents

 Over 10 years of developing PWA websites, we have come across several cases in that SEO performance is actually negatively affected by PWA.

 We have already written an article about PWA benefits.
-Now, for you to see the underwater part of the iceberg, here are some big challenges for SEO that store owners may face when implementing PWA.
+Now, for you to see the underwater part of the iceberg, here are some big challenges of SEO for progressive web apps that store owners may face when implementing PWA.

 The main problem with PWA SEO